Dremel bits explained

 Carbide cutting wheel

 The carbide cutting wheel is a bit for cutting wood.
-When looking for the bit, make sure you pick the best that cuts hardwood.
-High-speed steel bits are a better version of the bit, and it is durable and efficient.
+High-speed steel bits are a better version of the bit and are durable and efficient.
+When looking for the bit, pick the best that cuts hardwood.

 The 9901 Tungsten carbide carving bit is fast and effective as it removes wood and cuts flat areas, round edges, and v-cuts.
 It is for bulk cutting and precise cuts.
-Do not run it over the speed of 30,000rpm so that it remains smooth.
+Do not run it over the speed of 30,000 rpm so it remains smooth.

 The Dremel Tungsten Carbide carves bit shapes, smoothens, cuts, and removes wood from substances.
-It cuts effortlessly on wood, and it is multi-functional.
-The carbide operates at high speed, and that is how it cuts hard material with ease (Source).
+The carbide operates at high speed, which is how it easily cuts hard material (Source).
+It cuts effortlessly on wood, and it is multifunctional.

 The diamond-tipped bit cuts glass.
 Glass is hard and brittle, whereas diamond is harder.
 That is why it is ideal for glass.
 There are plenty of diamond-tipped bits that you choose from, and the bit also works on stone carving.

 The bit has to match the type of stone or rock you will be working on.
-There are soft stones such as sandstone and soapstone that are easy to carve.
-Carving marble using the bit takes time, and using a chisel helps you get a rough shape that you have to finish with Dremel.
+Soft stones such as sandstone and soapstone are easy to carve.
+Carving marble using the bit takes time, and using a chisel helps you get a rough shape that you must finish with Dremel.

-Hard stones such as granite are hard to carve using the bit, and it needs experience and skill.
 Diamond bits range from 40grit to 600 grit.
 The 150 grit is a standard diamond-tipped bit that is multi-purpose.
 It works on stone, glass, and hard materials.
+Hard stones such as granite are hard to carve using the bit and need experience and skill.

 Cleaning and polishing bits

-Polishing bits polish jewelry, rust from the material, clean electrical items, and remove light stock.
-Cleaning allows you to work on your items with precision since it increases visibility.
-Eight Dremel cleaning bits give you unique services as you complete the cleaning task.
+Cleaning allows you to work on your items precisely since it increases visibility.
+Polishing bits polish jewelry, rust the material, clean electrical items, and remove light stock.
+The Dremel cleaning bits give you unique services as you complete the cleaning task.

 The cleaning bits have five cleaning brushes for different tasks: two polishing wheels and a polishing point.
-The brass brush bits clean soft material and do not leave scratches.
+The brass brush bits are a clean, soft material and do not leave scratches.
 Stainless steel brushes are lightweight and easy to use when cleaning corrosive-resistant materials.
 The high-performance abrasive brush helps you get a quick, thorough cleaning.

 It removes rust from metal items.
-Carbon steel brushes clean electrical components and bristles brush bits clean and polish jewelry.
-Polishing wheels, impregnated polishing wheels, and rubber polishing wheels are types of polishing wheel bits.
-They get rid of sanding marks, polish materials, and remove light stock.
+Carbon steel brushes clean electrical components, and bristles brush bits clean and polish jewelry.
+Polishing wheels, impregnated and rubber polishing wheels are types of polishing wheel bits.
+They eliminate sanding marks, polish materials, and remove light stock.
 Be sure to check out our post on Where to Buy Dremel bits.